 Consider the following factors that may apply to establishing a sales tax nexus:

-A) Physical presence of your enterprise (e.g., office, branch, warehouse, and other brick and mortar structure).
+A) Physical presence of your enterprise (e.g., office, branch, warehouse, and other brick-and-mortar structure).

 B) Other types of personnel (e.g., sales agent, contractor, third party supplier, or anyone involved in your business one way or another).